On the convergence of stochastic variance reduced gradient for linear inverse problems: Main result and discussions

 \end{enumerate} \end{corollary}

-\begin{remark} With a suitable choice of $A$, rSVRG can achieve optimal convergence rates without any early stopping rule.
+\begin{remark} Note that the convergence rate $\mathcal{O}(\delta^{\frac{2\nu}{1+2\nu}}) $ stated in Corollary \ref{cor:rate} is identical with that for the Landweber method \cite{EnglHankeNeubauer:1996}, which is known to be order-optimal.
+With a suitable choice of $A$, rSVRG can achieve optimal convergence rates without any early stopping rule, instead inheriting the regularizing property of the spectral cutoff.
 SVRG is also optimal with \textit{a priori} stopping rules for $\nu\in(0,\frac12)$.
 These rates are identical with that of SVRG in \cite{JinZhouZou:2022ip,JinChen:2024}.
 Note that, when $\nu\in(0,\frac12]$, the condition for optimal convergence rates in expectation of standard SVRG is more relaxed than that in \cite{JinZhouZou:2022ip}, which requires also a special structure on $A_\dag$ and the step size $c_0\leq \mathcal{O}\big((Mn^{-1}\|A\|^2)^{-1}\big)$.
 It is comparable with that in \cite{JinChen:2024} for small $M$ and more relaxed than that for relatively large $M$. \end{remark}

+\begin{remark} Note that the error estimates in Corollary \ref{cor:rate} are derived under the assumption that the smoothness parameter $\nu$ is known \textit{a priori} for determining the stopping index $k(\delta)$ for SVRG and the truncation level $J$ in rSVRG.
+However, the parameter $\nu$ is generally unknown in practical applications.
+Thus the \textit{a priori} choice represents one significant restriction of the applicability of rSVRG.
+It is of much interest to develop \textit{a posteriori} or data-driven choices of the truncation level $J$. \end{remark}

-Assumption \ref{ass}(iii) is to simplify the proof in Section \ref{sec:conv}.
-In fact, without (iii), the result of SVRG (i.e., $a=0$) in Theorem \ref{thm:main} holds trivially, while the result for rSVRG (i.e., $a>0$) remains valid when $A_\dag$ can be approximated by some operator $A$ suitably; see the next corollary. \begin{corollary} Let Assumption \ref{ass}(i) and (ii) hold.
+Assumption \ref{ass}(iii) is to simplify the analysis of rSVRG in Section \ref{sec:conv}.
+The result for rSVRG (i.e., $a>0$) remains valid when $A_\dag$ is approximated by some operator $A$ suitably; see the next corollary. \begin{corollary} Let Assumption \ref{ass}(i) and (ii) hold.
 Suppose that either $A:X\rightarrow Y$ is invertible with $\|A^{-1}\|\leq a^{-1}\delta^{-b}$ or $A$ is compact with the nonzero singular value greater than $a\delta^b$ for some $a>0$ and $b>0$.
 If $\|A-A_\dag\|$ is sufficiently small, then Theorem \ref{thm:main} remains valid for (r)SVRG. \end{corollary}

-In the absence of the source condition in Assumption \ref{ass}(ii), the regularizing property of (r)SVRG remains valid in expectation and in the uniform sense. \begin{corollary} Let Assumption \ref{ass}(i) and (iii) hold.
-Then rSVRG is regularizing itself, and SVRG is regularizing when equipped with a suitable \textit{a priori} stopping rule. \end{corollary}
+In the absence of the source condition in Assumption \ref{ass}(ii), the regularizing property of (r)SVRG remains valid both in expectation and in the uniform sense. \begin{corollary} Let Assumption \ref{ass}(i) and (iii) hold.
+Then rSVRG is regularizing $($in expectation when $c_0< \bar{C_0}$ and in the uniform sense when $c_0< C_0)$ when $b\in(0,1)$, and SVRG is regularizing $($in expectation when $c_0< \bar{C_0}$ and in the uniform sense when $c_0< C_0)$ when the stopping index $k(\delta)$ satisfies the following conditions \end{corollary}